Export Organizations To Google Sheets

 3. Create a Google AppScript using the code provided

+Step 1.
 Generate API Key

-You'll need an API key to allow you script access to your Zendesk instance.
+You’ll need an API key to allow script access to your Zendesk instance.
 You can revoke it later if you like.

 1. Open Zendesk Admin Center